Prosaic Abelian Varieties Bad at One Prime: The group scheme and )-blocs

-\begin{Def} A group scheme $V$ in $\cA$ of exponent 2 is a $\Phi$-bloc if it is cyclic as a Galois module and has a filtration with $d \ge 1$ successive quotients isomorphic to $\Phi$.
+\begin{Def} A group scheme $V$ in $\cA$ with $2V = 0$ is a $\Phi$-bloc if it is cyclic as a Galois module and has a filtration with exactly $d \ge 1$ successive quotients isomorphic to $\Phi$.
 To specify $d$, we say $V$ is a $(d,\Phi)$-bloc. \end{Def}

+\begin{prop} Let $V$ be a group scheme of exponent $2$ in $\cA$.
+Then $V$ is a $\Phi$-bloc if and only if both of the following conditions hold: \begin{enumerate}[{\rm i)}] \item There is a choice of $x$ in $V^m(M,\lambda)$ generating $V(M) = \cR x$. \item $V$ has no closed subgroup scheme isomorphic to $\Mu_2$. \end{enumerate} If so, $\dim_{\F_2} V(M) = 2d$ is even and $V(M)$ has a Ringel basis such that